Matrix denoising for weighted loss functions and heterogeneous signals: Localized denoising

-\begin{rmk} As stated in Remark \ref{rmk-iid}, the weighted orthogonality condition required by Theorem \ref{thm-compare2} will hold if, for example, the columns of $\X$ are drawn iid from some distribution in $\R^p$, as is often the case in applications. \end{rmk}
+\begin{rmk} The weighted orthogonality condition of Theorem \ref{thm-compare2} will hold if the columns of $\X$ are drawn iid from a sufficiently well-behaved distribution in $\R^p$. \end{rmk}

-\begin{rmk} To reap the rewards of Theorem \ref{thm-compare2} in practice, the user must select projection matrices $\Omega_i$ and $\Pi_j$ with respect to which the singular vectors of $\X$ are heterogeneous.
-In many applications, however, this knowledge may well be available.
-For instance, datasets are often drawn from different experimental regimes in genetic microarray experiments \cite{johnson2007adjusting, leek2010tackling, scherer2009batch}, single-cell RNA processing \cite{shaham2017removal, tung2017batch}, and medical imaging (due, for example, to differences in sample preparation) \cite{kothari2011automatic}.
-In these settings, it is known a priori that signal components are likely to be heterogeneous across the different subpopulations, and so localized shrinkage is a natural tool.
-Furthermore, Figure \ref{fig-mit} illustrates that even when precise clustering is not used, localized denoising can still achieve substantial reduction in error compared to singular value shrinkage. \end{rmk}
+\begin{rmk} To apply Theorem \ref{thm-compare2}, the user must select projection matrices $\Omega_i$ and $\Pi_j$ with respect to which the singular vectors of $\X$ are heterogeneous.
+Datasets are often drawn from different experimental regimes in genetic microarray experiments \cite{johnson2007adjusting, leek2010tackling, scherer2009batch}, single-cell RNA processing \cite{shaham2017removal, tung2017batch}, and medical imaging \cite{kothari2011automatic}.
+In these settings, it is known a priori that signal components will likely be heterogeneous across the different subpopulations, and localized shrinkage is a natural tool. \end{rmk}

+\begin{rmk} Theorem \ref{thm-compare1} guarantees that even if the projection matrices $\Omega_i$ and $\Pi_j$ are not chosen judiciously (see Remark \ref{rmk-projections}), the asymptotic performance of localized denoising is never worse than singular value shrinkage.
+In practice, localized denoising requires estimating more parameters than does shrinkage, and if $I$ and $J$ are sizeable relative to $p$ and $n$ its performance might be worse due to finite sample fluctations in these parameter estimates, especially when the singular vectors of $\X$ do not exhibit strong heterogeneity with respect to the projections.
+For such an example, see Section \ref{sec-numerics-localized}, and specifically Remark \ref{rmk-local}.
+Though a detailed analysis of this topic is beyond the scope of the present work, in practice the user can compare these trade-offs via simulation to determine if localized denoising is appropriate for their problem size and the expected level of heterogeneity with respect to the projections. \end{rmk}